quickdon/DeltaMol/README.md

 reserve a fraction of the training dataset for final evaluation, or provide a dedicated file via `--test-dataset` (optionally overriding auto-detection with `--test-dataset-format`).
-After training, the best baseline or potential checkpoint is evaluated on the test data, logging MSE, RMSE, and MAE values and saving a `baseline_test_predictions.png` or `potential_test_predictions.png` scatter plot that compares predictions against the true energies.
+After training, the best baseline or potential checkpoint is evaluated on the test data, logging MSE, RMSE, and MAE values, writing the full prediction/target arrays to `baseline_test_results.npz` or `potential_test_results.npz`, and saving a `baseline_test_predictions.png` or `potential_test_predictions.png` scatter plot that compares predictions against the true energies.
+When forces are evaluated, the test report additionally logs force metrics (component-wise and averaged per atom) and writes the full force prediction/target arrays to `potential_test_forces.npz`.

 Trained models can also be reused for stand-alone evaluation or application.
 Use `deltamol predict-baseline DATASET CHECKPOINT` to load a baseline